aritraroy/Flashbar/README.md

 ![](/raw/background-advanced.png)

-You can also change the background using drawables, like have a cool gradient effect.
+You can also change the background using drawables, like the above, to have a cool gradient effect.

 ```kotlin